CSX Q3 2021 Earnings Call Transcript

 Your next question comes from the line of Ben Nolan.
 Your line is open.

-Hey.
-Thanks, guys.
-I appreciate you fit me in here.
-I guess I wanted -- you were talking a lot about labor and some of the issues that are impacting, but just thinking about maybe the opportunity to actually get a little bit more volume through and specifically, we've talked about coal, but curious what your customers are talking about with respect to sort of further ramp up there, and also on the intermodal side, we've seen, I mean, the steamships diverting cargoes away from Savannah, for instance, to get into a Jacksonville or other places on the East Coast trying to fit more volume through the system.
-But I guess the question is how capable are you of accommodating some of those things?
+Hey, thanks guys, I appreciate you fitting me in here.
+We talked a lot about labor and some of the issues that are impacting there, but just thinking about maybe the opportunity to actually get a little bit more volume through, and specifically, we talked about coal, but curious what your customers are talking about with respect to further ramp-up there and also on the intermodal side, we've seen steamships diverting cargoes away from Savannah, for instance, to get into Jacksonville or other places on the East Coast, trying to fit more volume through the system.
+I guess the question is how capable are you of accommodating some of those things?

 Kevin Boone